 Elderberries and elderflowers have been used for centuries for their purported medicinal benefits.
 Recent studies have started to prove that elderberries do in fact have medicinal benefits that mirror their historical use.

 - Elderberries can reduce the severity and duration of flus, colds, and bronchitis.

 - Elderberry and elderflower extracts have anti-inflammatory, antioxidant, and anti-diabetes effects.

-Elderberry nutrition: Aside from their medicinal benefits, elderberries are also high in vitamins and minerals.
+Aside from their medicinal benefits, elderberries are also high in vitamins, minerals, and other healthful compounds.

 As per Wikipedia: “Raw elderberries are 80% water, 18% carbohydrates, and less than 1% each of protein and fat.
 In a 100 gram amount, elderberries supply 73 calories and are a rich source of vitamin C, providing 43% of the Daily Value (DV).
 Elderberries also have moderate contents of vitamin B6 (18% DV) and iron (12% DV), with no other nutrients in significant content.”

 Elderberries are also one of the highest antioxidant fruits on earth, even ranking higher than blueberries and cranberries.